willGraham01/PiranhasHalfyord/characters/shufharz-gra-yamarz.md

 Kamonas appreciated Shufharz' no-nonsense attitude but also willingness to challenge authority when there was reason to, and in turn Shufharz appeciated that Kamonas understood that Shufharz' advice was far better than their own in certain contexts.
 When Kamonas was assigned as governor of Halfyord, Shufharz was made captain of the guard and has served in that post ever since.

-Shufharz is the brains behind the recent decline in the Shattered Teeth's activities, after a methodical campaign lasting just under a year.
+Shufharz is the brains behind the recent decline in the Piranhas's activities, after a methodical campaign lasting just under a year.

 ## Appearance & Personality